Epidemic spreading on complex networks as front propagation into an unstable state: Conclusion

 \section{Conclusion}

-We have illustrated that the analogy between the dynamics of the meta-population model (\ref{eq:main}) and invasion fronts for reaction-diffusion PDEs can be used to make qualitative predictions on the behavior of (\ref{eq:main}) in certain circumstances.
+We have illustrated that the analogy between the dynamics of the meta-population model (\ref{eq:main}) and invasion fronts for spatially extended reaction-diffusion systems can be used to make qualitative predictions on the behavior of (\ref{eq:main}) in certain circumstances.
 To recap, we show that arrival time estimates can be procured for a variation of (\ref{eq:main}) that includes an exposed population.
-Second, from the PDE theory we expect that faster than linear invasion speeds should arise for some models where the nonlinearity enhances the growth of the instability.
-Using a recent model of social epidemics we demonstrate that this also occurs in the case of the meta-population model (\ref{eq:main}).
-Using the smallness of the diffusion constant $\gamma$ and viewing the invasion front as a cascading process we are able to obtain corrections to the linear arrival times that provide more accurate predictions of arrival times.
+Second, from the PDE theory we expect that faster than linear invasion speeds should arise for some models where the nonlinearity enhances the growth of the instability. { Using a model motivated by recent work on the role of higher-order interactions in social epidemics we demonstrate that this also occurs in the case of the meta-population model (\ref{eq:main}). } Using the smallness of the diffusion constant $\gamma$ and viewing the invasion front as a cascading process we are able to obtain corrections to the linear arrival times that provide more accurate predictions of arrival times.
 Finally, we consider the effect of inhomogeneities on mean arrival times.
 In the PDE case this can lead to faster arrival times.
 We show that the same phenomena occurs in (\ref{eq:main}) although we argue that the mechanism leading to the decrease is distinct and due to the asymmetry between how local growth rates and random walk probabilities affect the arrival time calculation.